-54,000 Office Workers / 7,400 Residents in the BID
+54,000 Office Workers / 7,900 Residents in the BID

-- Tenants of note include Google, NPR, CNN, Mathematica, Sirius XM, NeighborWorks America, The World Resources Institute, The Natl.
-Association of Counties, National League of Cities and Save the Children.
+- Tenants of note include NPR, CNN, Mathematica, Sirius XM, the Federal Election Commission, the World Resources Institute, the National Association of Counties, the National League of Cities, and Save the Children.

-- VRE and MARC commuter rails via Union Station
+- VRE and MARC commuter rails via Union Station.

 - 3 hours to NYC from Union Station via Amtrak.